What is Sunnyside Yard?

 Currently 805 Amtrak employees are based at Sunnyside Yard

 Amtrak and MTA are undertaking critical capital investments in its rail infrastructure that only happens roughly once in a century, outlined in the map to the right.
 This offers a unique moment for the City and railroads to coordinate together on long-term planning for the future of the yard.
-See What is the Sunnyside Yard Master Planning Process to learn more about the process.
+See What is the Sunnyside Yard Master Planning Process and FAQs to learn more about the process.